The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 \paragraph{Encryption}\mbox{}

 Cryptography is the art and science of leveraging algorithms, mathematical problems and structures, secret keys, and complex transforms to keep data confidential while being stored or transmitted.
 Modern cryptography is connected with several branches of science and technology including, but not limited to quantum computing \cite{Acc-Jour-New001}, information theory \cite{New-Entropy-Jour001}\cite{Entropy-Jour001}, chaos theory \cite{ASI-Chaot-Enc} and hardware technology \cite{Acc-Book2} in its ecosystem.
 The adoption of Cryptography has played a critical role in the evolution of AI \cite{ASI-Ware-Peace} in a way that it cannot be separated from AI anymore.

-The authors of~\cite{Chall-Conf034} proposed a lightweight, decentralized, encrypted cloud storage architecture, called Yugula, which ensures file confidentiality, eliminates data deduplication, and increases file integrity.
-File confidentiality with data deduplication is based on two approaches, one is based on double hashing and the other approach is based on symmetric encryption.
+Using Mystiko Blockchain (which uses a novel smart contract platform to allow for more throughput of data) \cite{bandara2018mystiko}, the authors of~\cite{Chall-Conf034} proposed a lightweight, decentralized, encrypted cloud storage architecture called Yugala.
+The Yugala architecture ensures file confidentiality, eliminates data deduplication, and increases file integrity.
+File confidentiality with data deduplication is based on two approaches, one is based on convergence encryption and double hashing while the other approach is based on symmetric encryption.
 This problem was also studied in~\cite{Chall-Jour038} where an optimization process was proposed.
 This process considers two critical aspects, the new cloud edge on-demand service model for allocation of resources and the impact of the application implemented in terms of cost, performance, and security.

-The author of~\cite{Chall-Jour043} proposed a flexible, economic model by combining fog computing and cloud computing for addressing challenges in data processing, effective data retrieval, secure data storage, dynamic collection of data.
+The author of~\cite{Chall-Jour043} proposed a flexible, economic model by combining fog computing and cloud computing for addressing challenges in data processing, effective data retrieval, secure data storage and dynamic collection of data.
 Cloud-based IoT requires large space to store data in the cloud.
 In response to this, the authors of~\cite{Chall-Conf038} proposed a framework to store data using various compression techniques and used the security standard AES encryption to secure the data.
+The scheme is broken up into three different layers.
+The first layer is a sensor network which is responsible for collecting the data and then encrypted and compressed for transmission to the cloud.
+The next layer is cloud storage where the encrypted data is transmitted to.
+Lastly the client framework is used to decrypt and decompress the data the client is pulling from the cloud storage.